Hebilicious/vue-query-nuxt/README.md

 })
 ```

-This callback will be run *directly* after the Vue Query plugin is installed, so you can use it to provide something here.
+This callback will be run *directly* after the Vue Query plugin is installed, so you can use it to `provide` something.
-This can be useful if you want to configure something that needs the queryClient or you want to provide a library.
+This can be useful if you want to configure something that needs the `queryClient` or you want to provide a library in the same plugin.

 ## 📦 Contributing